stevekinney/cypress/README.md

 ## Running the Tests

-You can run the tests using the following command:
+You can run the tests using the following command. **Note**: You must have completed the following steps and have the server up and running.

 ```
 npx cypress open